abetusk/scratch/notes/Music-Theory.md

 * As a good approximation of the human auditory system, frequencies are perceived on a logarithmic scale
 * Rhythm is tied heavily with language and the tempo of speech, word length and frequency
-* Note combinations sound more "pleasing" when the ration of their frequencies are small as reduced fractions
+* Note combinations sound more "pleasing" when the ratio of their frequencies are small as reduced fractions
 * The 12 note chromatic scale is a good compromise of number of notes and enough pleasantly sounding note combinations
 * The 12 note chromatic scale is generated from a base frequency of 440Hz multiplied by the twelfth roots of 2
 * The 12 note chromatic scale can be further restricted to the diatonic scales to help further restrict the note